thatrevguy/windows_firewall/README.md

 Sets the direction of the exception rule, either: 'In' or 'Out'.
 Defaults to 'In'.

 #####`interfaces`
 Sets network interfaces rule applies to.
-Accepts a comma delimited list of network interface friendly names.
+Accepts an array of network interface friendly names.
 Defaults to ''.

 #####`interface_types`
 Sets interface types rule applies to.
 Following interface types are valid: